TheProN00B/reborn-bot/README.md

 # Reborn Bot
-Official Bot for PROJECT REBORN Discord Server.
+A simple Discord Bot written using discord.py

-This is a my first fully working python discord bot ever created.
-So don't expect it to be very beautifully made, lol.
+This bot is dead due to the discontinuation of discord.py and the discord server being changed.

-You can use this code to host your bot too!
-Just go over to main.py and add your token.
-Yeah , thats it.
+you can still use this code as long as discord.py stays up.

-Special thanks to ZeusAbhijeet and Python Discord Server for helping me while creating this bot.
+I created this bot with the help of @ZeusAbhijeet and Python Discord server.

-Enjoy :)
+hope you like it :)